-Generally, you cannot deduct personal legal expenses, such as the expense of acquiring, perfecting, or defending your title to property.
-However, these costs can qualify as capital expenditures, which are added to the basis of the property.
-No expenses related to tax-free income are deductible.
+Under prior law, generally, you could not deduct personal legal expenses, such as the expense of acquiring, perfecting, or defending your title to property.
+However, these costs could qualify as capital expenditures, which were added to the basis of the property.
+No expenses related to tax-free income were deductible